 Razorbacks Coach Harper Learns the Perks of Being "Elite"

 "'Will you come and watch my stroke?'"
 That's what Head Coach Neil Harper reports hearing from the women of the Razorbacks swim team.
-It's his first season at the University of Arkansas, and among other new experiences, he's getting used to swimmers who want to refine their technique in the Elite Endless Pool.
+It's his first season at the University of Arkansas, and among other new experiences, he's getting used to swimmers who want to refine their technique in the Endless Pools® Elite pool.

 "It's taken me a little to get used to," he acknowledges.
 Already, though, he's seen that "it's definitely been a big benefit for us."

 "The best way we utilize the Endless Pool is obviously one on one," he observes.
 "The women just like to watch their technique and pull underwater."

 In their Elite Endless Pool, the Razorbacks work on "recovery with the mirror and really work on some self-awareness; it's been a benefit there.

 "If you stand alongside the Endless Pool, you can actually touch the swimmer," he observes.
 "As they're [working on their] breathing, you're not a stick figure at the side of the pool.
 The communication is better.

 "Whenever you need, you don't need to clear a lane.
 You can be real close to them.
 It's been very helpful."

 Coach Harper, who brings 23 years of collegiate coaching experience to Fayetteville, reports that he uses the Endless Pool most often to correct breaststroke timing and freestyle hand-entry.

 "One of our women, her head was too high.
 We turned [the swim current] off, moved her one arm," which would be a challenge in their eight-lane pool.
 In their Elite, though, Harper could easily and quickly get "hands-on to move her shoulder."